learn-co-curriculum/git-github-collaborating/README.md

 The workflow in this case is to fork the repo to your own GitHub account, then clone down your fork to your local machine to work on it.
-Once you've completed your work and push it back up to your fork on GitHub, you will see the familiar yellow-highlighted message with a button to submit a pull request to the source repo.
+Once you've completed your work and push it back up to your fork on GitHub, you will see the familiar message indicating your branch had recent pushes and a button to submit a pull request to the source repo.

 Making open source contributions is a great way to practice the skills you've learned in this module and build your GitHub profile at the same time.
 Here are